ALS, Cognitive Impairment & Dementia

 Potential Implications for Survival and Adherence

+For reasons that are not yet completely understood, survival is shorter in ALS patients with cognitive and/or behavioral impairment relative to ALS patients without cognitive and/or behavioral impairment.
+Impaired ALS patients may be less likely to opt for life-prolong symptom management procedures such as noninvasive positive pressure ventilation (NIPPV) or percutaneous endoscopic gastrostomy (PEG) than are people with ALS without impairment.
 Clinical observations suggest that patients with ALS and cognitive deficits are also more likely to refuse a variety of treatment recommendations than do those with ALS alone.
 Perhaps due to poor insight into their ever-changing clinical needs, ALS patients with cognitive deficits appear to be less adherent with NIPPV, more likely to refuse to use walkers and wheelchairs, and less likely to make necessary changes in eating safety.
 Regardless of whether the patient has been diagnosed with a full-blown dementia syndrome, the clinician should be aware if the patient has cognitive and behavioral issues that are interfering with treatment decisions.
-The clinician may

 Recommendations for Routine Management and Care

 Here are some suggestions for working with the ALS patient who has cognitive and/or behavioral impairment:

 - Use simple tools for communication than you would use with patients who have ALS alone.